 11 O Corinthians!
 We have spoken openly to you, our heart is wide open.
 12 You are not restricted by us, but you are restricted by your own affections.
 13 Now in return for the same (I speak as to children), you also be open.

-Paul makes a strong appeal to the Corinthian church to respond to the Gospel team’s ministry.
-He calls them by the name of their city.
+Paul made a strong appeal to the Corinthian church to respond to the gospel team’s ministry.
+He called them by the name of their city.

 We have spoken openly [candidly] to you, our heart is wide open [enlarged].

 Paul’s team spoke openly and honestly to the Corinthian church.
 They held nothing back from the church.
 However, there were some in the church trying to turn the congregation against them.
 Paul had been open with how he felt toward the church.
 He had nothing to conceal.
 He was wide open to this cantankerous crowd of Christians.
 They were the most onerous church in the New Testament.